 In W2.
 Leo Ascends we watch Leo, the drug-smuggler with a swastika tattoo, get goaded into eating his own fingers before Nemo eats the rest of him.
 Nemo, the first man and the first Virgil Blue, has apparently eaten a host of undesirable characters, and diluted them by munching every Virgil Blue, himself included.

-Some might say it’s contradictory for Leo to simultaneously embrace the racism, misogyny, antisemitism, and symbology of fascism alongside small-government (or no-government) ideals.
+Some might say it’s contradictory for Leo to simultaneously embrace the racism, misogyny, antisemitism, and symbolism of fascism alongside small-government (or no-government) ideals.
 That’s correct.
-People like Leo thrive in hypocrisy!
+Leo thrives in hypocrisy!
 Leo represents a desire to separate people into two groups: an in-group which is protected by the law but not subject to it, and an out-group which is subject to the law but not protected by it.
 That’s how he can denounce taxation as theft even while literally stealing centipedes, ferry fares, and passports.
 His notion of personal responsibility evaporates the instant it inconveniences him.
 He can feel victimized by any action taken by another, while excusing his own actions as exercises in freedom.
 Take a look at this:

-I believe I saved this photo from r/trashy, a subreddit devoted to sleaze.
+(I believe I saved this photo from r/trashy, a subreddit devoted to sleaze.)
 First notice the Gadsden flag (with pot leaves added for good measure), which borrows the snake symbolism from Ben Franklin’s “Join or Die” cartoon below to represent America’s determination to secure independence.
 Beside flies a German swastika.
 On the face of it, this is a heap of contradiction: the Gadsden flag is currently associated with the Tea Party movement, which calls for a small government, while the swastika demands a powerful government to smite whatever is ‘infecting’ the nation.

 If Leo represents any political alignment, he’s a sovereign citizen.
 The sovereign citizen movement is widespread and takes many forms, but its crux is the notion that if a person doesn’t ‘consent’ to citizenship in their home-country, they enjoy all the benefits of citizenship, but none of the drawbacks.
 The typical image of a sovereign citizen is a person with no driver’s license driving drunk in a car with no license plates.
 When pulled over, they insist they were not driving at all; they were ‘traveling,’ which is totally different!
 Why would they need to obey traffic laws when they aren’t a citizen, but a ‘freeman on the land’ subject to no one?
 Likewise, Leo marches into Sheridan with a fake passport because he thinks he’s above such pedestrian rules.

 The most irritating aspect of the sovereign citizen movement, in my eye, is how it comes a hair’s-breadth from profundity.
-As a trivialist I’d agree (in a cosmically broad, abstract, purely philosophical sense) that government and legality are mass hallucinations sustained by usefulness and inertia.
+As a trivialist I’d agree (in a cosmically broad, abstract, pretentious philosophical sense) that government and legality are mass hallucinations sustained by usefulness and inertia.
 But the sovereign citizen movement isn’t content with that: many sects claim birth certificates are secret contracts which the clever can exploit to receive cash from the government they denounce.
-Sovereign citizens might enter legal trials with reams of frivolous claims that nonsensically ‘debunk’ the authority of the court.
+Sovereign citizens might enter legal trials with reams of frivolous claims which nonsensically ‘debunk’ the authority of the court.
 It’s less of a political affiliation and more of a conspiracy theory stating rules don’t apply if you know the magic words.
-Leo doesn’t buy into the invisible hand of the free market out of economic concern.
+Leo doesn’t buy into the invisible hand of the free market out of economic anxiety.
 He worships it as a get-out-of-jail-free card.

 When Nemo realized he couldn’t keep eating people’s fingers in polite company, he retired above the clouds where he can peacefully practice devotion to the Biggest Bird.
 Leo follows Nemo to the clouds seeking ‘freedom,’ but doesn’t realize the sacrifices required since Leo’s notion of freedom includes immunity from, and power over, all exterior forces.
 Leo trusts the invisible hand of the free market to buoy him to this lofty, impossible position.
 Nemo perverts this trust by goading Leo into eating his fingers, softening his ego for consumption.
 Who can Leo blame but himself?
 No one controls him, least of all the quadriplegic Nemo.
-Leo demonstrates his power by self-destructing.
+Leo demonstrates his power and his freedom by self-destructing.
 In his fervor to prove himself, his own body-parts join the out-group of entities acceptable to destroy—nay, demanding destruction.

 See you next week.